seanzhangkx8/ConvoKit/doc/source/oyez.rst

 * votes_side: a dictionary of justice to whether they voted for the petitioning party, derived from the win_side and votes_detail information. -1 if no information available; in particular, note that if the vote was equally divided, we cannot infer which side the justice voted for.
 Also included in the corpus.
 * transcripts: a list of transcript names, URLs and IDs (corresponding to the IDs of conversations in the corpus).

+Citation and other versions
+^^^^^^^^^^^^^

+This corpus extends a `smaller dataset <https://confluence.cornell.edu/display/llresearch/Supreme+Court+Dialogs+Corpus>`_ of oral arguments that we previously released together with `Echoes of power: Language effects and power differences in social interaction <https://www.cs.cornell.edu/~cristian/Echoes_of_power.html>`_.
+Cristian Danescu-Niculescu-Mizil, Bo Pang, Lillian Lee and Jon Kleinberg.
+WWW 2012.
+Please cite the Echoes of Powers paper if you use either version of the corpus.
+If you use the ConviKit version please additionally cite: `ConvoKit: A Toolkit for the Analysis of Conversations <https://www.cs.cornell.edu/~cristian/ConvoKit_Demo_Paper_files/convokit-demo-paper.pdf>"`_.Jonathan P. Chang, Caleb Chiam, Liye Fu, Andrew Wang, Justine Zhang, Cristian Danescu-Niculescu-Mizil.
+Proceedings of SIGDIAL.
+2020.

 Contact
 ^^^^^^^

 Please email any questions to: jz727@cornell.edu (Justine Zhang).